lapps/lapps.github.io/LiveSite.md

   area of the meta data

-* Time expressions and dependencies were never wrapped before, may need tweaks to specifications and vocabulary
+* Time expressions and dependencies were never wrapped before, may need tweaks to specifications and vocabulary (lowest priority--not needed to go live)

 ### Showing available services on website

-Need list of services, but want to show these from outside the service manager.
+Need list of services, but want to show these from outside the service manager. (low priority)

 Not sure how to access those directly from the service manager database.